arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/matter-temp-sensor/content.md

 ## Conclusion

 In this tutorial we have learned how to create a Matter enabled temperature sensor that can be monitored from our smartphone and personal assistant.
-The Nano Matter allows us to seamlessly integrate the sensor as a commercial product with our current smart home ecosystem.
+The Nano Matter allows us to seamlessly integrate our own sensor as a commercial product with our current smart home ecosystem.

 ### Next Steps

-You can take this solution even further by adding the humidity measuring capability of the DHT11 sensor and integrate it as a 2nd sensor to your Matter network.
+You can take this solution even further by adding the humidity measuring capability of the DHT11 sensor and integrate it as a second sensor to your Matter network.